aamc.org does not support this web browser.

 Session Types

-Time/Format: Submissions will be peer-reviewed and selected for either poster or oral presentation.
+Time/Format: Submissions will be peer reviewed and selected for either poster or oral presentation.
 Presenting authors should be familiar enough with the project to discuss relevant literature, present findings and answer questions.
-Oral presentations are a short 10 minute overview of the research.
+Oral presentation is a short overview of the research [15 min (10 min presentation, 5 minutes questions)].
 Poster presenters are expected to be available to discuss their research with session attendees.
-Abstracts must contain data to be eligible for consideration.

 Proposals are limited to 300 words and must include: